s2seweis/best-practise/README.md

 ## Getting Started:

 In your project directory, create a new file named .env.
 Inside this file, define your Firebase configuration variables without quotes or any special characters.
+(for the case you want to use firebase, at the moment its needed to run this project)

 1. Example .env file: